HybridEidolon/rust-ages-prs/README.md

 ## License

-`sega-prs` is dual-licensed for compatibility with the rest of the Rust public ecosystem.
+`ages-prs` is dual-licensed for compatibility with the rest of the Rust public ecosystem.

-`sega-prs` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`ages-prs` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.